 The value-focused subject line

 The value-focused email subject line, as the name implies, is all about showing your recipient why they should open your email.
 It pitches the value they’ll get when they open your sales email.
-This is super important as studies show that the average person sends and receives an average of 126 business emails per day.
+This is super important, as studies show that the average person sends and receives an average of 126 business emails per day.

-We helped Joe rank on page one of the SERPs.
+- We helped Joe rank on page one of the SERPs.
 We can help you too.

-Increase your remote team’s productivity with this fantastic tool.
+- Increase your remote team’s productivity with this fantastic tool.

-[Product] can help your team save 12 hours a week.
+- [Product] can help your team save 12 hours a week.

-If you can compress your email’s value into a catchy subject line, you’ll undoubtedly stand out in the crowded inboxes.
+If you can compress your email’s value into a catchy subject line, you’ll undoubtedly stand out in crowded inboxes.

-The referral/name dropping email subject line
+The referral/name-dropping email subject line

 Need an example of how you can do this?